 What weather to expect?

 South Africa is famous for its sunshine and the North West Province is particularly sunny and dry.

 Spring lasts from August to mid-October.
 Spring is warm to hot with some afternoon showers.
 The season usually starts to show during the latter half of August although it is officially springtime from September.
 Interestingly, the past ten years have consistently delivered heat waves during the last week of September into the first week of October with temperatures reaching the mid to high 40 degree Celsius range!
-The record was broken in 2015 when temperatures almost touched 50 degrees Celcius (122 degrees Fahrenheit) - not at Ukutula fortunately!
+The record was broken in 2015 when temperatures almost touched 50 degrees Celsius (122 degrees Fahrenheit) - not at Ukutula fortunately!